If you had a heart condition, would you go to your primary care doctor or a cardiologist?

 A doctor finds his tax professional through referrals of fellow doctors.
 He hires someone whose clients are primarily doctors.

-His tax professional advises him to file “Married Filing Separately” while his wife files “Single” so he can avoid burdening his wife with taxes on her salary (her salary is significantly lower than his).
+His tax professional advises him to file “Married Filing Separately” while his wife files “Single” so he can avoid burdening his wife with taxes on her salary (her salary is significantly lower than his) and his wife can qualify for low income tax credits.

 Sadly, this particular doctor gets taken to the cleaners.
 Not only does the “professional” firm charge him a pretty penny (around $5k), but they make the rookie mistakes mentioned above.

-Unfortunately, this doctor did not get the proper level of service until it was too late.
-Needless to say the doctor did find a competent and trust-worthy service provider who cleaned up the other one’s mess and did it for a fraction of the cost.
+Unfortunately, this doctor did not get the proper level of service until it was too late and it cost even more in audit representation service and the pain/headache of actually going through the audit.
+Needless to say the doctor did find a competent and trust-worthy service provider the next time around and avoided additional costs and pain.

 The moral to the story: